Luna Rossa Prada Pirelli: 2011–2013: The fourth challenge

 In October 2011, Luna Rossa challenged for the 34th America's Cup on behalf of the Circolo della Vela Sicilia, based in Palermo.
-Luna Rossa Challenge were last to enter the event, which was to be contested with a new class of yachts, the AC72 catamarans.
+Luna Rossa Challenge was last to enter the event, which was to be contested with a new class of yachts, the AC72 catamarans.

 The team bought two AC45 catamarans to get the team up to speed with multihulls and compete in the newly developed America's Cup World Series.
-The two boats, called Piranha and Swordfish, raced for the first time at the event in Naples between 11–15 April 2012 and were helmed by British sailors Chris Draper and Paul Campbell-James but with a primarily Italian crew, including skipper Max Sirena and Francesco Bruni as wing trimmer.
+The two boats, called Piranha and Swordfish, raced for the first time at the event in Naples between 11 and 15 April 2012 and were helmed by British sailors Chris Draper and Paul Campbell-James but with a primarily Italian crew, including skipper Max Sirena and Francesco Bruni as wing trimmer.
 'Luna Rossa Piranha' went on to win the overall 2012/2013 season of the America's Cup World Series, following the disqualification of Oracle Team USA.

-In order to overcome the late start in the 2013 America's Cup campaign, a deal was signed with Emirates Team New Zealand to share information on the design of their AC72 catamarans.
+To overcome the late start in the 2013 America's Cup campaign, a deal was signed with Emirates Team New Zealand to share information on the design of their AC72 catamarans.
 Luna Rossa constructed only one AC72, which was launched in Auckland in October 2012.
 Luna Rossa's catamaran was characterised by a unique chrome livery.

 Luna Rossa ranked second in the Round Robin stage of the 2013 Louis Vuitton Cup, with 4 losses against Emirates Team New Zealand and 4 forfeit wins against Artemis Racing, who did not participate in the first stage of the competition after a disastrous capsize.
-Then, Luna Rossa contested the semi-finals against the Swedish team, easily winning 4-0.
+Then, Luna Rossa contested the semi-finals against the Swedish team, easily winning 4–0.

 Luna Rossa and Emirates Team New Zealand ended up facing each other in the challengers’ final, which the kiwi team won 7–1.